 - Publications available for purchase.

-You can also learn more about their work by reading, Always in my Heart: A Workbook for Grieving Children by Clementine Chery, which is available for purchase on Lulu.
+You can also follow the Institute on Twitter @LDBpeaceInst and on Facebook.
+Finally, you can learn more about their work by reading, Always in my Heart: A Workbook for Grieving Children by Clementine Chery, which is available for purchase on Lulu.